-You are entitled to a 30 consecutive minute non-work period if you work more than 5 hours continuously.
+You are not permitted to work more than 5 hours continuously without a nonworking period (break) of at least one half hour.
 The employer is required by law to give you this break.

 Should I Apprentice?

 If you're already a career and technical education student, you're well on your way to developing skills that will help in an apprenticeship.
 In fact, if you are a graduate of one of the six technical high schools in Delaware, you are eligible to apply for an exemption of year one of the apprenticeship program.